Meet the team

 Please get in touch if you have any questions for the team.

-Our team are passionate about developing exciting new projects to support the creative sector.
+We’re the Creative United team, passionate about creating projects to support the creative sector.
 Between us, we have a wealth of experience and expertise across the arts and creative industries including specialisms in music, visual arts and design.

 You can find out more about us by clicking on our photos below.